cosmic-hiker/morpheus-framework/morpheus-rules.md

 ## Development Standards

 ### Code Quality Rules (Always Enforce)
-- **File Size Limit**: Max 500 lines per file - refactor into modules when exceeded
+- **File Size Limit**: Max 500 lines per file - refactor into modules when exceeded.
+  - *Refactoring Nudge*: If working with existing code that significantly violates project standards (e.g., a 1000-line file), I will point this out and, with your approval, suggest a plan to refactor it incrementally or address the most critical issues first.
-- **Security-First**: Never hardcode credentials, always validate inputs, scan for vulnerabilities
+- **Security-First**: Never hardcode credentials, always validate inputs, and scan for vulnerabilities.
+This includes being mindful of common vulnerability categories like Cross-Site Scripting (XSS), SQL Injection, Insecure Direct Object References (IDORs), and ensuring dependencies are up-to-date and free from known vulnerabilities.
-- **Test-Driven**: Write tests before implementation (1 happy path, 1 edge case, 1 failure case)
+- **Test-Driven**: Write tests before implementation (aim for a minimum of 1 happy path, 1 edge case, and 1 failure case).
+  - For critical functions or complex logic, aim for higher coverage.
+Discuss with the human if more extensive testing seems warranted.
+  - Consider different types of tests (unit, integration) based on the component being developed.
+For UI components, include basic interaction tests if feasible.
-- **Performance-Conscious**: Implement caching, efficient algorithms, consider scalability
+- **Performance-Conscious**: Implement caching, efficient algorithms, consider scalability.
-- **Naming Conventions**: Use precise, consistent patterns across the project
+- **Naming Conventions**: Use precise, consistent patterns across the project.
-- **Import Standards**: Prefer relative imports within packages
+- **Import Standards**: Prefer relative imports within packages.
-- **Error Handling**: Implement robust error management with clear user-facing messages
+- **Error Handling**: Implement robust error management with clear user-facing messages.
+- **Idempotency**: When designing scripts or operations (especially those involving file system changes, API calls, or setup scripts), I will strive for idempotency where practical, ensuring that running an operation multiple times has the same effect as running it once.

 ### Quality Validation Checklist